Common Credit Report Errors and How to Dispute Them

 Chester, PA 19016

-4. Contacting the furnisher (if applicable).
+4. Contact the furnisher (if applicable).

-A furnisher is a company that gave the credit reporting bureau information for the report.
+A furnisher is a company that gives the credit reporting bureau information for the report.
 If the report’s mistake is an error from a bank or credit card company, you can also reach out to the furnisher to amend its mistake.
 You can contact the company through the mail (the address can be found on the credit report), or reach out to customer service by phone or online.

 If the furnisher corrects the mistake, it could, in turn, update the credit report.
-But, to play it safe, reach out to both parties.
+But to play it safe, reach out to both parties.

 If you notice an error that suggests identity theft (such as unknown accounts or unfamiliar debt), it’s a good idea to sign up with the Federal Trade Commission’s (FTC’s) IdentityTheft.gov site in addition to alerting the credit bureaus.
-The FTC’s tool can help users create a recovery plan and figure out the next steps.
+The FTC’s tool can help you create a recovery plan and figure out the next steps.

 When a credit bureau receives a dispute, they have one of two choices: agree or disagree.
 If the bureau agrees, they will correct the error and send a new credit report.

 If the bureau disagrees and doesn’t believe there’s an error, they won’t remove it from the report.
-In some cases, they may not agree there’s an error because there’s a delay in information getting to them.For example, a recently canceled credit card might not show up as canceled in their records yet.
+In some cases, they may not agree there’s an error because there’s a delay in information getting to them.
+For example, a recently canceled credit card might not show up as canceled in their records yet.
 Changes like that might take some time.

 However, if you’re confident of the error and a credit bureau doesn’t agree, that’s not your last stop.